 - Prior allogeneic or autologous bone marrow transplantation or other solid organ transplantation.

-- Central nervous system (CNS) metastases, with the following exception: • Subjects who have previously-treated CNS metastases, are asymptomatic, and have no requirement for steroids at least 14 days prior to first dose of study drug.
-Subjects with carcinomatous meningitis or leptomeningeal spread are excluded regardless of clinical stability.
+- Central nervous system (CNS) metastases, with the following exception: • Participants who have previously-treated CNS metastases, are asymptomatic, and have no requirement for steroids at least 14 days prior to first dose of study drug.
+Participants with carcinomatous meningitis or leptomeningeal spread are excluded regardless of clinical stability.

 - Received transfusion of blood products (including platelets or red blood cells) or administration of colony stimulating factors (including granulocyte colony-stimulating factor [G-CSF], granulocyte-macrophage colony-stimulating factor, recombinant erythropoietin) within 14 days prior to the first dose of GSK3359609.

-- Condition requiring treatment with strong inhibitors/inducers of cytochrome (CYP) p450 3A4 within 7 days prior to first dose of chemotherapy (requirement applies to subjects enrolled to Part 2 chemotherapy combination with docetaxel).
+- Condition requiring treatment with strong inhibitors/inducers of cytochrome p (CYP) 450 3A4 within 7 days prior to first dose of chemotherapy (requirement applies to participants enrolled to Part 2 chemotherapy combination with docetaxel).